-CHICAGO, July 16, 2015 — The American Bar Association House of Delegates, which determines association-wide policy, will take up a proposed resolution at the upcoming ABA Annual Meeting that seeks more financial counseling and transparency for students considering or in law school.
+WASHINGTON, Aug.
+1, 2017 — The American Bar Association House of Delegates, which determines association-wide policy, will take up several proposed resolutions related to criminal justice reform at the upcoming ABA Annual Meeting, including one that seeks to lessen the link between pretrial detention and a defendant’s ability to pay.

 All resolutions currently filed can be found here.
 No proposal constitutes association policy unless and until the House of Delegates adopts it.
 Some offerings may be withdrawn while other measures may be submitted.
 Any measure can be amended until it is taken to a vote.

-The Annual Meeting Reporter Resources webpage provides updates on meeting programs, highlights, speakers and events.
+The Annual Meeting Reporter Resources webpage provides updates on meeting programs and highlights speakers and events.
 The status of resolutions will be updated here on Aug.
-3 and 4 as the House acts on them.
+14 and 15 as the House acts on them.
+Accredited reporters are welcome to cover the meeting at no charge.
 Reporters interested in attending the ABA House of Delegates or other meeting events can register here.
-Accredited reporters are welcome to cover the meeting at no charge.
-A press room for accredited reporters will be provided in the Purple Level in the East Tower of the Hyatt Regency Chicago, starting at 9 a.m. on July 30.
-The room will be open daily thereafter from 8:30 a.m. to 6 p.m., and will close one hour after the adjournment of the House of Delegates on Aug.
-4.

 Reporters may pick up their media badges at the meeting registration area on the 2nd floor (Promenade foyer) of the New York Hilton Midtown.
 During the Annual Meeting, a press room for accredited journalists will be open on the 3rd floor (Americas Hall II), starting at 9 a.m. on Aug.
 10. Thereafter the media room will be open daily from 8 a.m. to 6 p.m. and will close one hour after the House of Delegates adjourns on Aug.
 15.